MoDNS/MoDNS/docs/assignments/technical_report/4_designConsiderations.md

  - Web interface should be intuitive
  - Use UI elements whose meanings are well-known
  - Dashboard is designed for quick information gathering
+ - CLI should uses simple commands and keys

 #### Appearance
  - Web interface should be attractive to users